kazioktrolll/bipolAPI/README.md

 2. Create a new default geometry by clicking `New` or `File` -> `New`.
 3. Edit the wing:
    1. Select the correct shape of the wing from the dropdown menu at the top left.
-   2. Fill the required geometrical parameters:
+   2. Fill in the required geometrical parameters:
-      1. For any wing – Span, MAC, and position (it is recommended to leave wing's position as [0,0,0] and use it as a reference for the other positions).
+      1. For any wing – Span, MAC, and position (it is recommended to leave the wing's position as [0,0,0] and use it as a reference for the other positions).
       2. Additionally, for a simple tapered wing – Taper Ratio, and Sweep Angle,
       3. Additionally, for a double trapez wing - Root & Mid & Tip Chords, Span, Spanwise Seam Position, and